Grand Calumet River AOC

 Remediation Project Highlight

-This project will remediate nearly 190,000 cubic yards of contaminated sediment through dredging and capping, preventing those contaminants from entering the food chain.
+Remediate nearly 190,000 cubic yards of contaminated sediment through dredging and capping, preventing contaminants from entering the food chain.

 -